ScrierOne/Assorted-Adjustments/README.md

 Sleeping targets wake up when they're damaged, as one would expect.
 Sleep is still very powerful, but not an auto-win/loss.

-### Make unconsciousness NOT end upon taking damage
+### Make unconsciousness not end upon taking damage

 Unconscious targets stay unconscious despite being damaged.
 Mostly a fix for IWD:EE, in which, according to the spell descriptions, this should already be the case (but isn't).